Zvezdara Forest: Plants

 Zvezdara forest is an example of an urban biotope.
 There are 136 plant species in the forest.
-Trees are mostly allochtonous and typical for the ruderal habitats.
+Trees are mostly allochthonous and typical for the ruderal habitats.
 Nine of the tree species are rare, relict, endemic or endangered: American mountain ash, white poplar, cherry tree, birch, Norway maple, European white-elm, walnut tree, field elm and Turkish hazel.
 The most common tree species in the forest include black locust, black poplar, Canadian poplar, sycamore maple, pedunculate oak, black pine and Scots pine.
 In 2009 an average tree age was estimated at 50 years.

 Herbaceous plants are typical for this area: sweetscented bedstraw, wood avens, white dead-nettle, yellow archangel, cleavers and blackberries.
 There are no protected or endangeres species of this type of plants.

 Animals

 There are three amphibian and four reptilian species in the forest.
 Amphibians are fire salamander, European green toad and agile frog, while the reptiles include slowworm, European green lizard, common wall lizard and Caspian whipsnake.

 Zvezdara forest is inhabited by the 48 bird species, in different protection statuses.
 There are 21 species of the birds which nest in the protected area, with another 9 species in the rest of the forest.
 In winter and during the migration, another 9 species settles in the forest.
 Protected species include common buzzard, tawny owl, long-eared owl, scops owl and little owl.
 By 2021, a total of 77 species was recorded in the forest, including nightingale, Eurasian blackcap, great tit, common blackbird, and black woodpecker.

 Protected mammal species are northern white-breasted hedgehog (which has been chosen as the symbol of the forest) and European mole.